vishvAsa/vedAH/meta/articles/keith/3_VEDIC_RITUAL/22_MAGIC_IN_THE_RITUAL/7_The_Magic_Spell.md

 395

 caused illness to the gods were cursed by the gods to be destroyed by a handle of the woodman's axe, made from their own bodies.
-The curse is often men- tioned as being invoked to recoil on the curser himself, showing that it was a common form of magic attack.
+The curse is often mentioned as being invoked to recoil on the curser himself, showing that it was a common form of magic attack.
 It might also be heightened in effect by a formal offering, in which the rules of the sacrifice are violated and the points of reeds are sacrificed to the accompaniment of formulae declaring that the sacrificer takes from the enemy, who has played him false with his wife, hope and sight, children and cattle, breathing in and breathing out.
 The curse

-2 in the Brahmanas is constantly expressed in a curious form if a man per- forms an act in the offering incorrectly, then he places himself in such a posi- tion that, if any one were to say of or to him something unpleasant, that would come true.
+2 in the Brahmanas is constantly expressed in a curious form if a man performs an act in the offering incorrectly, then he places himself in such a position that, if any one were to say of or to him something unpleasant, that would come true.
 The point is clear: the mistake exposes the man guilty of it to the risk of the effective working of any curse which is invoked upon him.

 6